Artemexbits/ImageToAscii/README.md

 # run release.bat to release the project to an .exe file
 # released .exe file can be found in bin\Release\net7.0\win-x64\publish

+# rules for creating worlds
+- create new image in any image editing program
+- <b>black color</b> will convert to walls of the world